 - If you are making a flax-egg, make sure you use freshly ground flaxseed and leave the mix to thicken for a few minutes before pouring into the pan.
 You need to let the flaxseed to do it’s magic and help stop the pancake falling apart when you flip it.

-- Use a good quality non-stick pancake pan or thin frying pan.
+- Use a good quality non-stick pancake pan (like this one) or thin frying pan.
 Pre-heat the pan on a medium heat for a couple of minutes before pouring in the first dollop of batter.
 This will help the pancake to cook through more evenly, preventing it from either burning, or just not cooking at all!

 - Patience is key.
 Once you have poured in your pancake mix and spread it around the pan, leave it be until the surface is covered with lots of bubbles.
 If you have the heat right, it won’t burn and will be set enough to flip successfully.
 Go to soon, and it will collapse in a soggy heap.